AMKLGimhani/LittleTartBakery-WebPro/README.md

 ##### Columns
 - order_id (Primary Key): An integer field uniquely identifying each order placed within the system.
-- pid: An integer field representing the unique identifier of the product being ordered.
+- id: An integer field representing the unique identifier of the product being ordered.
 This field likely references a separate table containing product information.
 - quantity: An integer field representing the quantity of the product ordered in the respective order.
 - price: A decimal field representing the price per unit of the product ordered, with precision up to two decimal places.

 ##### Constraints
 - The "order_id" column serves as the primary key, ensuring each order record is uniquely identifiable.
-- pid is a foreign key.
+- id is a foreign key.
 - All columns are marked as "Not Null" indicating that they must contain valid data for each record.

 ##### Usage